ok-steve/ok-steve.github.io/src/code/2019-06-19-base-styles.md

     /**
      * 1. Use the default monospace user interface font in all browsers (opinionated).
      * 2. Correct the odd `em` font sizing in all browsers.
-     * 3. Turn off kerning and ligatures,
+     * 3. Turn off kerning and ligatures.
-     *    turn on lining, tabular numerals, slashed zero.
+     *    Turn on lining, tabular numerals, slashed zero.
      */

     code,